GrigoriosGr/BattlesnakeProject/README.md

 Continue with the [Battlesnake Quickstart Guide](https://docs.battlesnake.com/quickstart) to customize and improve your Battlesnake's behavior.

 **Note:** To play games on [play.battlesnake.com](https://play.battlesnake.com) you'll need to deploy your Battlesnake to a live web server OR use a port forwarding tool like [ngrok](https://ngrok.com/) to access your server locally.

+## Work Done

+* Implemented a Battlesnake to compete
+* Created a [Github project](https://github.com/users/GrigoriosGr/projects/4/views/4) to break down the tasks to build it
+* Added [Github actions](https://github.com/GrigoriosGr/BattlesnakeProject/actions) to create a CI build flow and deploy to [Railway](https://railway.com/project/8a661cb4-1671-4077-90e0-01575635ebff?environmentId=00316805-5bc4-45c8-a381-8fb9e3faff98)